JMitchTech/SARPack/warden/README.md

   <img src="../docs/screenshots/warden/w_addasset.png" alt="Add Asset" width="800"/>
 </p>

 The add asset form creates new equipment records and assigns them to personnel.
-Assets are categorized by type — radio, medical kit, technical rescue gear, watercraft, aircraft, or other — and linked to a responsible member.
+Assets are categorized by type — radio, watercraft, aircraft, or special equipment — and linked to a responsible member.
 Assignment history is retained for accountability.

 ---